asnr/asnr.github.io/_drafts/2016-03-06-your-own-r-package-reposity-quick-smart.md

         `-- PACKAGES.gz
 ```

-Analysts should then add user-level `.Rprofile` (preferably in their home folder, not in their program install):
+Analysts should add user-level `.Rprofile` (preferably in their home folder, not in their program install.
+What's your home directory you ask?
+I did too, and R has your answer: just evaluate `path.expand('~')`):

 ```r
 # We use local() to avoid name collisions with the variable `r`